PERIODICALS

 April 2022

-For my poem in Virginia Poet Laureate Luisa Igloria's National Poetry Month initiative, please visit her website blog at http://www.luisaigloria.com/.../09-april-poetry-postcard...
-She invited contributors to mail her a postcard featuring our artwork and an original poem.
-We were to touch on our concerns for our "immediate natural environment and community," especially in the light of such threats as climate change.
-My poem is called "Sonnet On My Neighbor's Holly Tree."
+(b) For Virginia Poet Laureate Luisa Igloria's National Poetry Month initiative (visit her website blog at http://www.luisaigloria.com/.../09-april-poetry-postcard...) she invited contributors to mail her a postcard featuring our artwork and a poem exploring our concerns about natural environment and community."
+My poem is "Sonnet On My Neighbor's Holly Tree."

 March 2022

-I have two poems in the March VERSE-VIRTUAL.
-One is a self-portrait, of me as a 16 year old high school student, and one is a narrative lyric, about a father and his sixteen year old daughter.
+My two poems in the March VERSE-VIRTUAL are a portrait of me as a 16 year old, and a narrative lyric about a father and his 16 year old daughter.
+At https://www.verse-virtual.org/2022/March/kannemeyer-derek-2022-march.html.
+(The former poem is now in YGIBTGTIT and the latter in Found Voices.)

 February 2022

-asses: the grasshoppers, in slow, locked pairs—no world and time but this; but theirs."
+no world and time but this; but theirs."]

 January 2022

-"Alibi" is a longish poem about my grandmother and about being questioned in a murder investigation.
-The version from my next MS was originally 200 words longer than this one, and it includes Americanisms.
-The journal has a 600 word limit and insists on British English only!
+"Alibi" is about my grandmother, and about me being questioned in a murder investigation.
+The version intended for Sort By Title was 200 words longer than this one, and it included Americanisms.
+The Pine Cone Review (issue theme: "brown") had a 600 word limit and insisted on British English only!
 I found this a fun and instructive adaptation challenge.
-The issue's theme is "Brown"
+Visit https://thepineconereview.com/poetry-issue-3/

 December 2021